smorad/um_cisc_7026/lecture_13_rl.typ

 ==
     #q_function_return

-  *Example:* You have summer school offers from Cambridge and Oxford #pause
+  *Example:* You have PhD offers from Cambridge and Oxford #pause

   $ a_0 = {"Oxford", "Cambridge"} $ #pause